 It’s been nearly two years since a pair of tragedies hit Malaysia Airlines, which was already bleeding money.
 The two disappearances of its MH370 and MH17 led an already badly-performing company to the brink of financial collapse.
-It’s only now, two years later, that the airline reported its first month of profit since before the crash and the stock’s delisting.
+The airline just reported its first month of profit since before the crash and the stock’s delisting.

 Aviation analysts felt Malaysia Airlines was poorly managed for years.
 The situation was made worse by the two downed planes, resulting in negative international publicity.
 Most people still remember the accidents to this day.
-If you posted on social media that you’re taking a Malaysia Airlines flight, a reply along the lines of “you’re brave” would probably follow.
+If you posted on social media that you’re taking a Malaysia Airlines flight, a reply such as “you’re brave” would probably follow.

 Malaysia Airlines’ Turnaround CEO